Linus4/eldritchinstinct/eldritch-instinct-srd.md

 #### Round Order

 The Warden will telegraph the most likely actions taken by NPCs or monsters.
-At the start of combat, each PC must make a DEX save to act before their opponents.
+When the players have declared their plans, all actions are resolved simultaneously.
+If there is a chance that the PCs are surprised at the start of combat, they have to make a DEX save in order to act in the first round.

 #### Attacking